platformio/platformio-docs/userguide/remote/cmd_run.rst

 Process remotely environments which are defined in :ref:`projectconf` file.
-By default, :ref:`pio_remote` builds project on a host machine and deploy final firmware Over-The-Air (OTA) to remote device (embedded board).
+By default, :ref:`pio_remote` builds project on a host machine and deploy final firmware (program) to a remote device (embedded board).

-If you need to process project on remote machine, please use :option:`platformio remote run --force-remote` option.
+If you need to process project on a remote machine, please use :option:`platformio remote run --force-remote` option.
 In this case, :ref:`pio_remote` will automatically synchronize your project with remote machine, install required toolchains, frameworks, SDKs, etc., and process project.